Caro407/social-network/README.md

 As a logged in user :
 - see and update your profile
 - view all the users' posts
-- create your own posts
+- create and delete your own posts
+- like and unlike posts
-- disconnect
+- sign-out

 ### run `npm start` to start !